AntelopeIO/leap/tests/performance_tests/README.md

 * `InitialMaxTpsAchieved` - the max TPS throughput achieved during initial, short duration test scenarios to narrow search window
 * `LongRunningMaxTpsAchieved` - the max TPS throughput achieved during final, longer duration test scenarios to zero in on sustainable max TPS

 Next, a summary of the search scenario conducted and respective results is included.
 Each summary includes information on the current state of the overarching search as well as basic results of the individual test that are used to determine whether the basic test was considered successful.
 The list of summary results are included in `InitialSearchResults` and `LongRunningSearchResults`.
-The number of entries in each list will vary depending on the TPS range tested (`--max-tps-to-test`) and the configured `--test-iteration-min-step`.
+The number of entries in each list will vary depending on the TPS range tested (`--min-tps-to-test` & `--max-tps-to-test`) and the configured `--test-iteration-min-step`.
 <details>
     <summary>Expand Search Scenario Summary Example</summary>